Fury and Sound

 While I admit working with Dr. Hoshi of Japan on the light engine was not easy due to her cold and demanding nature, I never wanted the scientist-turned-super-heroine to vanish!
 Yet, according to G.L., that’s exactly what happened to the new female Doctor Light when the original villain of that name used her as his living weapon!
 G.L. trapped her inside his ring in her light form, but found no trace of her when he tried to free her after their fight!

 “Tom, she was inside the ring, but now she is not!”
 Hal had told me.
 “I can only speculate that her powers enabled her to escape in some manner.
 Perhaps she rode the green light to freedom when I used the energy to fly the Purple Pile-Driver to jail.
 I’d assumed she could only move one direction, but I could have been wrong.
-I just hope she’s OK.”
+I just hope she’s okay.”

 That revelation had occurred a few days ago.
 In the time since his battle with the enslaved Kimiyo Hoshi, Hal Jordan had been busy piloting traditional planes for Ferris Air under the watchful and disapproving eye of Carl Ferris.